dakam/WouldYouRatherApp/README.md

 # WouldyouRather Web Application

-Wouldyourather is a web application developed in React that enables a Player to Select Option One or Option Two.
+WouldYouRatherApp is a web application developed in React that enables a Player to Select Option One or Option Two.
 The applications was build as a nano degree project

 ## Features